AdamTovatt/WebApiUtilities/README.md

 - **Scheduled Tasks**: Allows for the creation and management of recurring tasks that can be scheduled at specific intervals or times.
 - **Request Body Validation**: Automatically validates incoming request bodies with detailed error reporting for missing fields.
 - **Error Handling**: Provides `ApiException` and `ApiResponse` classes for structured error management and consistent API responses.
 The middleware for ApiExceptions can be added to handle any exceptions that are thrown to ensure responses are always in the same format.
+- **Resource Mapping**: Provides a ```ResourceHelper``` that together with the ```Resource``` type allows for statically typed non-code resources that can be verified to exist in unit tests and/or at application startup to avoid runtime errors or excessive file existance checking and missing file handling together with hardcoded paths for files that just hopefully exist all the time.
 - **Connection String Utilities**: Simplifies the creation of connection strings for database connections with custom SSL configurations.
 - **Password Management**: Offers methods for hashing, validating, and generating random passwords.
 - **Extension Methods**: Includes various helpful extension methods for common tasks, such as string manipulation and object property transfer.